JanNeuendorf/SVC16/specification/specification.typ

 = Motivation and Goals

-The goal is to recreate the feeling of writing games for a system with very tight hardware constraints without having to deal with the complicated reality of real retro systems.
+The goal is to recreate the feeling of writing games for a system with very tight hardware constraints without dealing with the complicated reality of real retro systems.
-It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.
+Understanding every instruction, writing machine code that runs on it, and writing a compiler for it should be simple.
-The instruction set and the design in general are in no way meant to resemble something that would make sense in real hardware.
+The instruction set is in no way meant to resemble something that would make sense in real hardware.
 This is primarily because this is aimed only at emulation but also because it encourages different designs when compiling to this architecture.
 It is also not intended to be as simple and elegant as it could possibly be.
 This might make it easier to emulate but harder to develop for.
 Since learning about assemblers and compilers is the point, we provide no guidelines on how to build complex programs.

 == Reproducibility

 The biggest secondary goal is to design a system that behaves the same everywhere.
-The question of how the emulation is run should never matter for the person writing the program or game.
+The question of how the emulation is run should never matter to the person writing the program or game.
-This means there can be no features that might only available in one implementation.
+This means there can be no features that might only be available in one implementation.
-It also means, that the performance characteristics must be the same.
+It also means that the performance characteristics must be the same.
 An emulator can either run the system at the intended speed, or it can not.

 == Expandability

-This might seem at odds with the previous goal.
+Expandability might seem at odds with the previous goal.
-But if adding a new feature always requires changing the specification, that either means that supporting any new feature means breaking all compatibility, or it means that any expansions are ruled out forever.
+But if adding a new feature always requires changing the specification, that either means that adding any new features breaks all compatibility, or that any expansions are ruled out forever.
-The compromise is that the behavior for the computer itself is fixed and we define an interface and rules for expansions that can be emulated together with the computer.
+The compromise is that the behavior of the computer itself is fixed and we define an interface and rules for expansions that can be emulated together with the computer.
-The Idea is that it is always enough to know this specification and one specification (if any) for the expansion.
+The idea is that it is always enough to know this specification and one specification (if any) for the expansion.
-Think of this as having an expansion-card slot.
-We can write code that interfaces with expansions invented after the computer, but the expansion-card can not change the way the cpu works.
+Think of this as having an expansion card slot.
+We can write code that interfaces with expansions invented after the computer, but the expansion card can not change the way the CPU works.

 = General Principles

-Every value is represented as a (little-endian) unsigned 16-bit integer.
+Every value is represented as an unsigned 16-bit integer.
-That includes numbers, addresses, colors, the instruction pointer and the input.
+That includes numbers, addresses, colors, the instruction pointer, and the input.
 Booleans are represented as `u16` values as well: 0 for `false` and >0 for `true`.
 Whenever an instruction writes out a boolean explicitly, it is guaranteed to be represented as the number 1.

-There are no registers, no built-in stack or special sections of memory.
+There are no registers, no built-in stack, or special sections of memory.
 Operations can be performed directly on arbitrary addresses.
 There is no separation between data and instructions.